 The mix breed always has a double coat, like both of their parents.
 Grooming can be a little more work than single coat dogs.
 The coat is usually full (just inviting a friendly scruff) and typically will be a combination of black, white and brown.

 The Australian Shepherd Corgi mix is an unusual yet attractive dog.
 It’s undeniably cute without seeming fragile.
-It is small but possesses an athleticism and work drive which puts much larger dogs to shame.
+It is small but athletic with a work drive that puts much larger dogs to shame.

 Be prepared for a Corgi Aussie mix to turn your completely upend your expectations as they grow into their looks!